Russian submarine Tomsk (K-150): Construction and career

 On 26 October 2015, a delegation from Tomsk visited the sponsored nuclear submarine in Vilyuchinsk based on the submarine forces of the Pacific Fleet.
 By the end of December 2015, after successfully completing combat training missions, the K-150 Tomsk submarine under the command of Captain 1st Rank Roman Velichenko returned to the permanent base in Kamchatka.
 The chief of staff of the submarine forces of the KTOF Rear Admiral Sergei Rekish presented the crew with the Challenge Cup of the Commander-in-Chief of the Russian Navy for the first place in the competition between multipurpose submarines to destroy imaginary enemy ships with combat firing with cruise missiles.

 In 2016, the submarine took first place in the results of firing to destroy the ships of a mock enemy with cruise missiles between multipurpose submarines.
 Also, at the end of the year, the Tomsk crew was awarded the Challenge Cup of the Pacific Fleet Commander for tactical training and the Challenge Cup of the Union of Pacific Fleet Submariners for high professional training and combat training.

 On 12 July 2017, the submarine from a submerged position in the Sea of Okhotsk successfully launched a supersonic cruise missile Granit at a training coastal target at the Kura training ground in the Kamchatka Territory.
 On 9 October 2017, during a joint command and staff training with the flagship of the Pacific Fleet Guards missile cruiser Varyag to hit a target vessel from the Sea of Okhotsk at maximum range, successfully fired a Granit cruise missile at a given surface target from a submerged position.
 According to the results of the 2017 championship for the challenge prize of the Commander-in-Chief of the Navy, the K-150 Tomsk crew was declared the best in striking a sea target with cruise missiles.

 For September 2020, the K-150 Tomsk was part of the 10th Submarine Division of the 16th Red Banner Submarine Squadron based at Vilyuchinsk, Krasheninnikov Bay (Kamchatka naval base).

 On 15 July 2022, Tomsk (along with Omsk and Kuzbass) returned from three month deployment.

 On 15 December, she started repairs at Dalzavod.

+On 19 April 2023, she fired a salvo of 22 P-700 anti-ship cruise missiles.